yasirbhutta/yasirbhutta.github.io/canva/index.md

 **Class Activity #1**

-1. Search single line "happy life" quotes using CoPilot.
+1. Search for single-line "happy life" quotes using CoPilot.
-2. Select "TikTok Videos" template in Canva
+2. Select the "TikTok Videos" template in Canva.
-3. Add selected quote in video.
+3. Add the selected quote to the video.
-4. Download final vide.
+4. Download the final video.

 ## 08. Sharing and collaborating on designs [[video]](https://www.canva.com/designschool/courses/canva-101/?lesson=sharing-and-collaborating-on-designs)